Bengal monitor: Feeding

 Bengal monitors tend to remain active the whole day.
 Large adults may ascend vertical tree trunks, where they sometimes stalk and capture roosting bats.
 The species is a generalist, and feeds on a varied diet of invertebrates and vertebrates.
 Invertebrate prey mostly consists of beetles and their larvae followed by orthopterans, but also maggots, caterpillars, centipedes, scorpions, crabs, crayfish, snails, termites, ants, and earwigs.
 Larger individuals in addition to invertebrates also eat a large amount of vertebrate prey, including toads and frogs and their eggs, fish, lizards, snakes, rats, squirrels, hares, musk shrews, and birds.
-Hares and rodents such as Indian bandicoot rats are often caught by digging them out of their nests.
+Hares and rodents such as Lesser bandicoot rats are often caught by digging them out of their nests.
 Diet may differ based on season and locality, for example, they often forage for fish and aquatic insects in streams during the summer, and individuals in Andhra Pradesh eat mostly frogs and toads.

-Bengal monitors will also scavenge carrion, and sometimes congregate when feeding on large carcasses such as that of deer.
+Bengal monitors also scavenge carrion and sometimes congregate when feeding on large carcasses such as that of deer.
 In areas where livestock are common, they often seek out dung to forage for beetles and other insects.